duncan-G/AuthenticationSample/docs/guides/developer-setup.md

 4. Create local `.env` files for frontend applications
 5. When re-run, only prompt for new secrets; use `-f` to overwrite all values

-NOTE: It is recommended to manage production secrets in AWS Console.
+NOTE: It is recommended to manage production secrets in the AWS Console.

 #### 2.3 Bootstrap local environment
 The setup script pulls required Docker images and installs dependencies: